mmore500/signalgp-lite/README.md

 ## Citing

-If pecking contributes to a scientific publication, please cite it as
+If signalgp-lite contributes to a scientific publication, please cite it as

 > Moreno, M. A., Rodriguez Papa, S., & Ofria, C. (2021).
 SignalGP-Lite: Event Driven Genetic Programming Library for Large-Scale Artificial Life Applications. arXiv preprint arXiv:2108.00382.